vishaltak/gitlab-development-kit/doc/howto/geo.md

 make sure you use the correct folder name if not when looking at the instructions below.

-We'll create a secondary instance in a `gdk-geo` folder to act as a secondary node.
-We'll configure unique ports for the new instance so that it can run alongside the primary.
+We create a secondary instance in a `gdk-geo` folder to act as a secondary node.
+We configure unique ports for the new instance so that it can run alongside the primary.

 ```shell